tstenel/gqlStringRebuilder/README.md

 # gqlStringRebuilder
 Graphql string rebuilder

-This module is used to get the query string from a querr object obtained from graphql-tag
+This module is used to get the query string from a query object obtained from graphql-tag

 exemple: